markuskimius/dpm/README.md

 ## What does it do?

 - Install packages directly from a git server (such as github).
-- Install dependencies automatically, if `etc/dpm-deps` is defined.
+- Install dependencies automatically, if [specified](#dependency).
-- Track which package was installed directly vs. indirectly as a dependency, and remove the dependencies automatically when the directly installed package is uninstalled.
+- Track which package was installed directly vs. as a dependency, and remove the dependencies automatically when the directly installed package is uninstalled.

 ## Installation

-Clone dpm then source the output of `dpm sourceme` from `.bashrc`:
+Clone dpm then source the output of `dpm sourceme` from `.bashrc`.
+For example:

 ```bash
 $ mkdir $HOME/src